 The court may order a person, who has contravened certain product safety provisions, to pay a civil pecuniary penalty if it is satisfied that the person contravened or attempted to contravene a product safety related provision of the ACL.

-On application by the ACCC, a court is able to disqualify a person from managing corporations for a period it considers appropriate as a consequence of contraventions of various consumer protection related provisions, including provisions relating to product safety.
+On application by the ACCC, a court is able to disqualify a person from managing corporations for a period it considers appropriate because of contraventions of various consumer protection related provisions, including provisions relating to product safety.
 Disqualification orders may be particularly useful when addressing problems that arise with ‘repeat offenders’ regarding breaches of consumer law.

 Substantiation power to check claims